-The memory protection setting will be On when a Nord Stage 4 leaves the factory, to prevent accidental overwriting of programs or Synth presets.
+The memory protection setting is set to On when a Nord Stage 4 leaves the factory, to prevent accidental overwriting of programs or Synth presets.
 Setting this to Off enables all Store operations.
-Menu settings and the five Live programs are not affected by this setting.
+Menu settings and the eight Live programs are not affected by this setting.